 Curious to learn more about contemporary art through thoughtful conversation and engaging first-hand exploration of art objects?
 The List Center provides free guided tours of the current exhibitions, or public art collection.
-This year we are pleased to announce the establishment of an MIT Student Guide Program to lead tours of the public art collection and exhibitions at the List Center.
-Read more about this new initiative here.
+Interested in learning about contemporary art at MIT from the perspective of an MIT Student?
+You can now book a tour with an MIT Student Guide.
+Learn more about this popular program and book a tour here.

 Schedule a guided tour of the List Center’s current exhibitions, or public art for your group, school, or organization.
 Tours of the List Center are led by staff or Student Guides for any high school, college or adult group of five or more.
 Exhibition tours are limited to groups of twelve or less.
 Visitors look closely at original works of art and engage in discussions with a focus on artists’ practices, exhibition themes, and social and cultural contexts for understanding.

 Please reserve a spot for your group at least two weeks in advance by contacting:

 Visitors can enjoy a customized, self-guided tour of public art and architecture across the Institute through our Public Art Map and Audio Guide.
 The Audio Guide features an introduction to MIT’s public art collection by actor, film director, and photographer Leonard Nimoy.
 Visitors can listen to commentary by artists, architects, scholars, and curators—including Victor Burgin, Dan Graham, Cai Guo-Qiang, Beverly Pepper, Jaume Plensa, Matthew Ritchie, Sarah Sze, and Lawrence Weiner—focusing on over 50 works of art and architecture sited throughout the campus.